 - AFB culture.
 In this test, your sample is taken to a lab and put in a special environment to encourage the growth of bacteria.
 An AFB culture can positively confirm a diagnosis of TB or other infection.
 But it takes 6–8 weeks to grow enough bacteria to detect an infection.

-AFB smear and culture, TB culture and sensitivity, mycobacterial smear and culture
+AFB smear and culture, TB culture and sensitivity, mycobacteria smear and culture

 What are they used for?

 - Leprosy, a once feared, but now a rare and easily treatable disease that affects the nerves, eyes, and skin.
-The skin often becomes red and flaky, with loss of feeling.
+Skin often becomes red and flaky, with loss of feeling.

-- An infection is similar to TB mostly affects people with HIV/AIDS and others with weakened immune systems.
+- An infection similar to TB that mostly affects people with HIV/AIDS and others with weakened immune systems.

 Why do I need an AFB test?